Pulpit Hill and the Grangelands & Rifle Butts Nature Reserve

 Start near entrance to car park, grid ref: SP832045

 With your back to the road, head towards the back left corner of the National Trust car park and then along a path which passes a National Trust sign saying ‘Pulpit Wood’.
 After a short distance you will meet a crossing track with a horse-friendly gate on your left.
 Cross the track, heading straight uphill, following a sign to ‘Pulpit Hill Fort - 500m’.
-Follow two further Pulpit Hill Fort signs making one sharp left and one sharp right turn.
+After a short steep climb of about 200m, turn left onto a wide level path along an avenue of overhanging beech trees for about 250m, then by another sign post turn right.
 Beneath the trees on your left, you see the degraded ramparts of the ancient hill fort, protected by some low hazel hurdle fencing.

 On entering a small clearing in the trees, turn left following a track between the hurdle fencing to cross the rampart and to enter the hill fort.
 The path crosses the fort for about 100m then turns right at a T-junction.
 Go gently downhill, to reach a crossing track.

 The small Iron Age hill fort at Pulpit Hill consists of pronounced ditches and earthworks standing on a steep sided natural spur, which once commanded extensive views across the Vale of Aylesbury, although today the fort and the views are largely obscured by trees, particularly in the summer months.
 The fort is very obvious when reached, as the ditches and earthworks are very pronounced, but not all that high, and this coupled with the trees can make the shape of the fort hard to discern.
 The fort’s isolated location helps to create the uniquely evocative atmosphere of a place forgotten by time.
 The expanse of dense and scattered woodland and scrub flanking Pulpit Hill provides an abundance of cover for both breeding and overwintering birds.
 Further down slope yew, ash, whitebeam and wild cherry occur among the beeches, accompanied by a greater variety of shrubs including blackthorn, hawthorn and buckthorn.
 These lower slopes are also home to a large number of junipers (a species which has been declining for at least 50 years).